Mahavir Mandir: Ram Rasoi

 Arrangements for free food have been made to the devotees who visit Ramlala at Ram Rasoi.
 Acharya Kishore Kunal, secretary of the Shri Mahavir Sthan Nyas Samiti, started it on Sunday 1 December 2019.
 This free food facility functions in the Amava temple just outside the temple of Ramlala, at Amawa Mandir Complex, Ramkot, Ayodhya-224123.
 Devotees who visit Ramlala at Ram Rasoi get free food between 11:30 am till 3:00 pm every day.

 For this, 60 quintals of Govind Bhog shear rice have been sent to Ayodhya.
 This rice has been sourced from Mokri village in Kaimur (Bihar).
 The services of Shri Ram's kitchen and Shri Ramlala's bhog will function continuously.
 There is arrangement of feeding one thousand people daily in the initial phase.
 After this, based on the increasing number of Ramlala's devotees, food will be arranged for more and more people.

-Sita Rasoi

-Free Sita Rasoi is being operated by Shri Mahavir Sthan Nyas Samiti at Punaura Dham in Sitamadhi district of Bihar.
-This is the first temple in the country, which is successfully running Sita-Rasoi in Sitamadi, the birthplace of Sita.
-All the pilgrims are provided free food here.
-Sita Rasoi has been functioning free of cost since 27 January 2019 on behalf of Shri Mahavir Sthan Nyas Samiti.

-This day coincided with the birthday of Swami Ramanandacharya in the year 2019.
-Devotees who visit Mata Janaki's birth-place are provided with free meals (lunch and dinner both) here.
-Sita Rasoi was postponed from March 22 due to COVID-19 lockdown.
-It reopened on 2 February 2021 which was again the birthday of Swami Ramanandacharya in 2021.